Alexandrov Ensemble: 2018 90th Anniversary

 On 12 October 2018, the Ensemble celebrated the 90th anniversary of its foundation at a special event at the Bolshoi Theatre.
 Following this event, the leader of the Ensemble Colonel Gennadiy Sachenyuk announced a worldwide tour.
 The Ensemble performed concerts produced by Thierry Wolf in various countries including France, Switzerland, Belgium, Serbia, the Czech Republic and China.
 In December 2019, they celebrated Christmas in Montreal during a week of seven concerts at La Maison Symphonique.

 2022 Russian invasion of Ukraine

-Following the ongoing Russian invasion of Ukraine on 24 February 2022, the tour Alexandrov Ensemble was supposed to have in the Czech Republic has been canceled, while individual members of the choir have faced disqualifications from competitions such as Operalia.
+Following the Russian invasion of Ukraine on 24 February 2022, the Ensemble's planned tour of the Czech Republic was canceled, while individual members of the choir have faced disqualifications from competitions such as Operalia.